swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.2 =

-This release fixes an issue with the fallback logic when there is no translation for the primary locale.
+This release improves performance and compatibility with just-in-time translation loading in WordPress.